Specialization - Sports Comm & Promotion

 The general education/core curriculum requirements for this program have a foundation in the liberal arts.

 All IMC majors must also fulfill a diversity requirement by taking 3 semester hours in a course related to race, ethnicity, culture, gender, or religion.
 This course must be in addition to any class used to fulfill the school's humanities requirement.
-Courses must be selected from the following list or approved by the school's director of academic advising: African-American studies (any course), gender studies (any course), Latin American studies (any course), anthropology (101, 301, 303, 307), Southern studies (303, 402), religious studies (any course), sociology (313, 325, 413), international studies (any course), or a study abroad experience.
+Courses must be selected from the following list or approved by the school's director of academic advising: African-American studies (any course), gender studies (any course), anthropology (101, 301, 303, 307), Southern studies (any course), religious studies (any course), sociology (313, 325, 413), international studies (any course), or a study abroad experience.

 A major in integrated marketing communications for the B.S. degree requires 33 semester hours of IMC and journalism courses, including a core: IMC 204, 205, 304, 306, 390, 404, and 555, as well as Jour 101, 273, 371, and 391.
 Students are encouraged to complete a specialization in media sales and management, magazine publishing and management, or new media.